JoeJoe06/00TeamPyYt/README.md

 # Installing

-Follow The Guide Given Below!
+Follow The Guide Given Below!<br/>
 Notice: You have to have Python And Pip preinstalled
 ## Linux